twbs/bootstrap/site/content/docs/4.3/components/buttons.md

 ## Layout

-Layout of buttons can be changed responsively using the grid system.
+Layout of buttons can be changed responsively using the grid's column classes:

 {{< example >}}
 <button type="button" class="btn btn-primary col-12 col-sm-auto">Full width when extra small screen</button>
 {{< /example >}}

+To adjust the button width to the wrapping columns in the grid, just add the `.w-100` class:

 <div class="bd-example">
   <div class="row g-2">